 Cut and divide the clump with bypass pruners so that each new section is left with at least 3” of healthy rhizome with growing tips.
 Healthy pond plant tissue will be firm and bright white.
 Trim and discard any mushy or brown material, which are signs of rot.
 In addition to the Black Taro varieties, pond plants in your backyard water feature that require division include Canna, Iris, Pickerel (Pontederia cordata) and Water Lily.

 Replant rhizome sections in the backyard water feature’s rock bottom, and then anchor them with a handful of pea gravel to prevent your voracious fish from uprooting them, or replant in the dirt containers.
 For heavy feeders, such as Iris, Taro and Water Lily, you can tuck a slow-release fertilizer tablet next to the roots.
 Only use tablets formulated for pond plants and follow package instructions.
 Nutrient overload encourages algae bloom, so don't be tempted to over-fertilize!

 Not comfortable with doing it yourself?
 We can help!
-Contact us at 623-572-5607, via Email, or simply fill out an Annual Cleaning Request Form, or sign up for one of our No Worries Maintenance Programs.
+Contact us at 623-572-5607, via Email, or sign up for one of our No Worries Maintenance Programs.